ss407102/Session_89/session_8MOM.md

     * Horizontal flip and averaging them.
     * Key Points :-
        * Using more than one values of Q for same S increased accuracy.
-       *  Multi crop and dense are complementary due to increase in receptive field.
+       * Multi-crop evaluation is complementary to dense evaluation due to different convolution boundary conditions.

 * Implementation Details